Samplix-ApS/Downstream_bioinformatics_tools/viewing_bam_files_ind_IGV/README.md

 ## <a name="add_ref"></a> IGV: Adding a new reference
 To add a new reference genome to IGV navigate to Genomes -> Load genomes from file.
 IGV automatically indexes a new reference sequence.
 This can take a good while if the reference is large.
 Until the reference is indexed, the chromosomes of the loaded genome will not be shown.
 It can seem as if the program is stalling or has crashed, but it is just indexing.
-It is possible to save time by indexing the reference yourself, using _samtools faidx_ on the server.
+It is possible to save time by indexing the reference yourself, using _samtools faidx_ in the docker bash.
+See [**docker script**](https://github.com/Samplix-ApS/Bioinformatics_tools/tree/main/docker_script#bash_docker) on how to enter docker bash.
 ```
 samtools faidx REFERENCE
 ```